mekomsolutions/openmrs-dbsync/README.md

 ### Receiver
 1. Create an installation directory for your receiver app.
-2. Copy to the working directory the `dbsync-receiver-app-{VERSION}-exe.jar` file that was generated when you built OpenMRS EIP above, this file should be located in the `dbsync-receiver-app/target` folder.
+2. Copy to the installation directory the `dbsync-receiver-app-{VERSION}-exe.jar` file that was generated when you built OpenMRS EIP above, this file should be located in the `dbsync-receiver-app/target` folder.
 3. There is an application.properties file in the `dbsync-receiver-app/configuration` directory relative to the root of the OpenMR EIP project, copy it to your installation directory.
 4. Open the `application.properties` you just copied in step 2 to the installation directory and set the property values